andreabac3/gcc-valgrind-docker/README.md

 # gcc-valgrind-docker

 ## Description
-This docker container allows you to use GCC compiler and memory leak check using Valgrind.
+This docker container allows you to use GCC compiler and memory leak check using Valgrind. <br />
 It's useful when you code in macOS machine for testing your software.
 ## How to use